byu-oit/handel/docs/supported-services/redis.rst

      - string
      - No
      -
-     - The daily time range (in UTC) during which ElastiCache may peform maintenance on the node group.
-For example, you can specify 05:00-09:00.
+     - The weekly time range (in UTC) during which ElastiCache may peform maintenance on the node group.
+For example, you can specify Sun:05:00-Tue:09:00.
    * - redis_version
      - string
      - Yes